Burnsedia/burnsedia.github.io/src/content/blog/Own-Dont-Rent-When-to-use-a-CMS.md

 ---
-title: "Own, Don't Rent"
+title: "When to Use a CMS (and When to Own the Stack)"
 description: "When a CMS is the right choice for your business, when it is not, and how to decide based on publishing needs, budget, and team workflow."
 pubDate: "Oct 12 2025"
 heroImage: "/CyberPunkLogo2.jpg"
 ---
-## **Own Don’t Rent: When to Use a CMS**
+## Own Don’t Rent: When to Use a CMS

-When you use a website builder, you’re not really building — you’re renting.
-Your design options are limited, your data lives on someone else’s servers, and your “business website” becomes just another tenant in a corporate landlord’s ecosystem.

-At first, these platforms look convenient: drag-and-drop builders, built-in hosting, and simple subscriptions.
-But behind that convenience is a trade-off — **you lose control.**
-You’re locked into their ecosystem.
-If the platform raises prices, changes its policies, or shuts down entirely, your entire online presence is at risk.

-That’s because a website builder is simply **someone else’s CMS** — a *content management system* you don’t own.
-It can be helpful for small hobby projects or temporary sites, but once your business depends on it, you’re building on rented land.

-And in today’s world, where data is the most valuable asset a company can have, that’s a risk no serious business should take.
+Website builders can be useful, but they are rented infrastructure.
+That means your business logic, publishing workflow, and data portability are constrained by vendor policy.

+At first, the convenience is real: quick setup, bundled hosting, and low friction.
+The tradeoff is control.
+If pricing changes, policies shift, or features get deprecated, your risk profile changes overnight.

+A hosted website builder is still a CMS, but one you do not own.
+For hobby projects or temporary campaigns, that is often fine.
+For core business systems, it becomes a strategic dependency.

+For revenue-critical properties, ownership usually wins over convenience.

-## **Own Your Assets**
+## Own Your Assets

-When you self-host using an **open-source CMS**, you own the foundation of your online presence.
-You control the code, the data, and the integrations — not a third-party vendor.
+With an open-source CMS, you control code, data, and integrations.
+That control matters when your site evolves into a sales and operations system.

 This means you can: